 To treat a bad infestation of mites, you may need to use permethrin, a broad-spectrum insecticide.
 Keeping the chicken coop generally sanitary will help prevent mites.
 Diatomaceous earth can be used to combat mites as well.
 Wood ashes and non-toxic enzyme-based lice and mite sprays may also work (one such spray is Poultry Protector).

 Molting isn't a chicken problem, but for a new chicken owner, it can be disconcerting!
 Your lovely hens will look ragged and bare.
-Molting happens once per year (although sometimes twice), typically in the fall.
+Molting happens once per year—though sometimes twice—typically in the fall.
 It's when chickens shed their feathers and grow new ones.
 During this time, they will not lay eggs.
 Molting typically lasts 3 months but in some cases, it can be longer.
-There is nothing to do about molting - just wait for it to finish.
+There is nothing to do about molting—just wait for it to finish.

 Hens go broody when they decide to hatch a nest or clutch of eggs, sitting on them and providing body warmth.
 Even if the eggs are not fertilized, she will not leave them without putting up a fuss (often hissing and pecking at you if you try to lift her).
-Sometimes farmers want chickens to go broody - this way they will have baby chicks to replace aging hens or to grow the flock.
-But if you want to eat the eggs, you don't want a broody hen.
+Sometimes farmers want chickens to go broody—this way they will have baby chicks to replace aging hens or to grow the flock.
+If you want to eat the eggs, you don't want a broody hen.